AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/repositories.md

   <a href="https://github.com/AbdullahVanlioglu/Modular-Baselines" class="btn btn-primary" style="text-decoration: none; padding: 10px 20px; background-color: #333; color: #fff; border-radius: 5px;">Code</a>
 </div>

+**Agentflow**

+AgentFlow is a modular, multi-agent, framework-agnostic system designed for intelligent document processing and analysis.
+It is being extended into a generalist AI platform capable of solving complex, long-horizon planning tasks.
+This evolution will enable AgentFlow to orchestrate specialized agents for reasoning, decision-making, and adaptive execution across diverse domains.

 {% for post in site.repositories reversed %}